A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Some textbooks also spell the “ou” sound as “ō” or simply as “o.”
-For this list, the extended spelling is used.
+For this vocabulary list, the extended spelling is used.

 - The simplest way of asking for directions in Japanese is ________ wa doko desu ka?
-Fill in the blank with names of places from this list.
+Fill in the blank with the names of places from this list.

 - ________, arimasu ka could be used to inquire whether a certain facility is available, or whether an object is on sale.
 Note that this cannot be used to inquire about humans.

 To reiterate, the language pronounces every syllable.
 Thus: sake is pronounced as sa-ke.

 Any consonant following a vowel is also the start of a new syllable.
 The same rule applies when a consonant follows “n.”

 Some additional examples of such pronunciation parsing are:

 - Chiekkuin = Chi-e-Ku-in (brief emphasis and pause on the double k)

 - Arerugi = A-re-ru-gi